Joan Beaufort, Queen of Scots: Later life

 In July 1439, she married James Stewart, the Black Knight of Lorne, after obtaining a papal dispensation for both consanguinity and affinity.
 After the marriage she was styled Queen Dowager Joan of Scotland.
 She was the second Scottish queen mother to remarry.

-James was an ally of the latest Earl of Douglas, and plotted with him to overthrow Alexander Livingston, governor of Stirling Castle, during the minority of James II.
+James was an ally of the young William Douglas, 6th Earl of Douglas, and plotted with him to overthrow Alexander Livingston, governor of Stirling Castle, during the minority of James II.
 Livingston arrested Joan on 3 August 1439 and forced her to relinquish custody of the young king until his majority.
 She was released on 31 August 1439.
 Joan died in 1445 at Dunbar Castle and was buried beside her first husband in the Carthusian Priory at Perth.